-The Certificate of Higher Education (Level 4) in Mission and Ministry introduces students to foundational concepts in theology, mission and ministry; specific issues arising in mission and ministry to their chosen group (youth, children or families); and ideals and skills that are essential for mission and ministry.
+The Certificate of Higher Education (Level 4) in Mission and Ministry introduces students to foundational concepts in theology, mission and ministry; specific issues arising in mission and ministry to their chosen group (youth, children, families or older people); and ideals and skills that are essential for mission and ministry.

 To complete the year students must gain 120 credits by successfully completing a number of units, which are worth 10 or 20 credits each.
 The units focus on key aspects of the Christian ministry to youth, children and families.

 |Leadership, Team and Self||10 credits|